 One Century Lia Rumantscha

-The education and the practice of daily life are decisive.
-There is hope and the Lia Rumantscha is an effective and active organisation and it is up to Romansh people to speak and write in Romansh and around 60 000 actively do so. (further information: www. liarumantscha.ch).
+The education and the use in daily life are decisive for the survival of these dialects and langage.
+There is hope and the Lia Rumantscha is an effective and active organisation. (further information: www. liarumantscha.ch).